virgo47/restful-spring-security/README.md

 * How to invalidate tokens after some time?
 How to refresh them seamlessly?
 Should client expect renewed token in any response?
 * How to add more authorization mechanisms?
 Can we SSO to Windows Domain?
 Can we integrate something like [Waffle](https://github.com/dblock/waffle)?
+* CSRF (default on in Spring Security 4) is disabled - does it even make sense in our scenario?

 ## Examples

-Assuming appserver on 8080 and application context `/respsec`:
+Assuming you started the boot application (`gradle bootRun`) then the app runs on port 8080 and root context - and you can try following `curl` commands:

 * Start with login.
 Don't omit the last / or it will not be intercepted by Spring Security.
 POST must be used: